18F/development-guide/pages/recommended/mvv_frameworks.md

 ## Flux
 Flux is not a framework, nor is it M**VC.
-Its a software architecture for writing complex single page applications.
+It's a software architecture for writing complex single page applications.

 #### When to use:
 - A complex JavaScript app that requires both viewing and modifying (CRUD) data